React Native HID (Android only) | Developers

 A window will pop up on your android device to install the application.
 Click on “Yes” to install it and run it.

-When launching the application it will be displayed like the image below.
+When launching the application it will be displayed as the image below.

 Application Displayed on Smartphone